 The great patent battle begins

 To begin the epic battle Elias served papers on all the sewing machine manufacturers, demanding fees and royalties for every sewing machine made and sold.
 Actually many of them looked at his patent protection and decided to pay up.
 However, Blodgett & Lerow, the largest makers at the time decided not to pay.
-Then into the fray strides the arrogant Isaac Singer and throws a huge spanner into the works and (with B & L) talks several of the manufacturers into fighting Elias in the courts.
+Then into the fray strides the arrogant Isaac Singer.
+Isaac throws a huge spanner into the works and (with B & L) talks several of the manufacturers into fighting Elias in the courts.
 It was to be a bloody battle and Elias, though broke and fighting giants, had the upper hand.

 sewing machine of our time can be made without embodying my principles."